 Spoon the curds into the strainer and let them sit, stirring gently a few times, until the cheese looks spreadable and is moist but not soggy, about 10 minutes.
 (You may have to empty the bowl as the cheese drains.)
 The longer the cheese sits, the firmer it will be.
 You’ll get about 1¾ cups of ricotta.

-for the fava tartine
+For the fava tartine

-Stir together the fava beans, olive oil, lemon zest, lemon juice, tarragon and salt.
-Gently stir in the prosciutto.
+Stir together the fava beans, olive oil, lemon zest, lemon juice, tarragon, and salt.
+Gently stir in the Prosciutto.

-Spread each slice of bread with a couple tablespoons fresh ricotta and top with a similar amount of the fava bean mixture and serve.
+Spread each slice of bread with a couple tablespoons of fresh ricotta and top with a similar amount of the fava bean mixture and serve.